Bird Stabilization and Rehab

 To find a licensed wildlife rehabilitator in your area, search your country's national wildlife rehab directory or contact your local animal control office, nature center, or veterinary clinic.
 In the US, the National Wildlife Rehabilitators Association (NWRA) and the Wildlife Rehabilitation Information Directory (WRID) are good starting points.
 Have the box ready and keep the bird calm while you make the call.

 Don't delay calling a professional because you want to try first aid longer.
 The guidelines are clear: do not postpone getting a bird to a vet in order to apply home care, except for stopping active excessive bleeding if it is safe to do so.
+The Victorian Wildlife Rehabilitation Guidelines (Part B , Mammals) note that you should not delay transfer to a veterinarian and warn against giving medications unless under veterinary guidance do not delay transfer to a veterinarian.

 After the immediate crisis: setting things up to prevent repeat stress